mikegodsfavour/Bank-Loan-Analysis-Power-BI-SQL/README.md

 ## Data Source

-The dataset used in this project was obtained from a guided tutorial by Swapnjeet (Data Tutorial by Swapnjeet) as part of a learning-based Power BI and SQL project.
+The dataset used in this project was obtained from a guided tutorial by Swapnjeet (Data Tutorial by Swapnjeet)(https://youtu.be/3I8wd1AShXs?si=TT6yynP0KdYvZs_l) as part of a learning-based Power BI and SQL project.

-The data represents bank loan records within the finance domain
+The data represents bank loan records within the finance domain.

-It includes information related to loan applications, customer profiles, loan status, interest rates, funded amounts, and repayment details
+It includes information related to loan applications, customer profiles, loan status, interest rates, funded amounts, and repayment details.

-The dataset was provided specifically for educational and portfolio development purposes
+The dataset was provided specifically for educational and portfolio development purposes.

-Data was supplied in a structured format and imported into a SQL Server database for analysis
+Data was supplied in a structured format and imported into a SQL Server database for analysis.

 All data cleaning, transformation, querying, and visualization were independently performed as part of the project to ensure a full understanding of the analytical workflow.